 A commonly used approach towards managing manpower needs in the hospitality sector is to rely on labour hire companies and professional employer organisations to supply manpower.
 The use of such providers remains an unregulated area in Singapore.
 However, the common law risks of employee misclassification are inherent in such an approach; if the individuals supplied by such providers are deemed to be de facto employees of the hotel, the hotel faces liabilities under the Central Provident Fund Act, the Employment Act and Work Injury Compensation Act.
 In determining whether an individual is an employee of the hotel, the courts generally consider the parties' actual intentions, whether some framework of control exists, whether the services performed by the individual form an integral part of the hotel's business and method of payment.

 Hospitality frontline staff are likely to be working shifts.
 Shift workers are not allowed to work more than 12 hours daily under any circumstances and the average number of hours worked by shift workers over any continuous period of three weeks cannot exceed 44 hours per week.
 Employers may substitute any continuous period of 30 hours as a rest day for staff working shifts.

 Shift allowances are not mandatory under Singapore law.
 Singapore laws do not require standby time to be paid (but it is best practice to provide payment for standby time).

-Manual workers earning up to S$4,500 pm and non-managerial or non-executive employees earning up to S$2,600 pm are statutorily entitled to overtime pay.
+Manual workers earning up to S$4,500 per month and non-managerial or non-executive employees earning up to S$2,600 per month are statutorily entitled to overtime pay.
 Overtime pay is calculated as follows: